CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

 ### 2. Expanded Search Capabilities

+Status: **Partially Implemented**
+- Web application-optimized search with:
+  - Efficient indexes for faster queries
+  - Pre-formatted data in web_product_view
+  - Improved database structure for search performance
+- Additional search capabilities to be implemented:
   - Search products by ingredient, form, or brand
   - Filter by price range or availability
   - Find potential substitutes for specific products

 ### 3. API Access